01 January 2017

 Please briefly describe the results your project achieved so far

-The certMILS team is currently working on a Common Criteria object, which can be used as an stand-alone Protection Profile or as a Base-PP for a modular PP (Base-PP plus extended packages).
+The certMILS team has worked on a Common Criteria object, which can be used as an stand-alone Protection Profile or as a Base-PP for a modular PP (Base-PP plus extended packages).
 The scope of this Base-PP is a Separation Kernel that can serve as a basis for a MILS platform.
 The Separation Kernel provides a basis for multiple partitions where each partition gets its resources assigned by the Separation Kernel.
 The minimum set of resources that the Separation Kernel must be able to assign to partitions are computer memory and processing time.
 As such, the Separation Kernel is an operating system with minimized functionality leaving higher level functions, usually provided by a general purpose operating system like file systems, network protocols and application management, to be provided by the partitions.
 The Base-PP contains the basic functions of the Separation Kernel and it will be accompanied by a number of extensions / PP-modules addressing areas where specific Separation Kernels handle functions in a different way.
+These results can be inspected at the Zenodo MILS community https://zenodo.org/communities/mils/?page=1&size=20 .
+In terms of compositional certification it has achieved IECEE 62443-4-1 and IECEE 62443-4-2 certification for the railway secure gateway, and Common Criteria / IEC 62443 gap analysis for the smart grid demonstrator.

 What are the next steps for your project?